wp-plugins/image-regenerate-select-crop/readme.txt

 None

 == Changelog ==
+= 3.0 =
+* Add the forced original resize execution for already uploaded images when using the regenerate option (this will not just resize the images for the selected image size but will also alter the original images).
 = 2.0 =
 * Add the default crop configuration for each image size.
 * And the WP-CLI extension.